irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_AI_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 **Concrete Experience / Motivator:**
 NOTE: This concrete experience is designed to engage students and introduce the topic of AI content detection.
 NOTE: In this lesson Synthetic content means AI-generated content
-NOTE: Go to Slide 0
+NOTE: Go to Slide 1

 Students write down any differences they notice:
+#### SLIDE 1
-1. Display two sets of images, one original and one synthetic, and ask students to identify differences.
-(Images A and B) (5 minutes)
+1. Display two sets of images, one original and one synthetic, and ask students to identify which is synthetic.
+(Concrete_Experience-Image4-Real-Car.jpg and Concrete_Experience-Image2-AI-Car.webp) (5 minutes)
+NOTE: Go to Slide 2
+#### SLIDE 2
 2. Display two sets of images, these are both real images but extraordinary in some way.
-Ask students to identify the fake image.
-(5 minutes)
+Ask students to identify which is synthetic.
+(Concrete_Experience-Image3-Real-Bird.webp and Concrete_Experience-Image1-AI-Aligators.jpeg) (5 minutes)
+Go to Slide 3
+#### SLIDE 3
+(Concrete_Experience-Image2-AI-Car.webp and Concrete_Experience-Image1-AI-Aligators.jpeg)
 3. Students share their observations.
 (5 minutes)
-4. Reveal to the students which images were altered.
+4. Reveal to the students which images were synthetic.
 Do NOT discuss the detection techniques used yet; instead, go to the publish and process phase.

-NOTE: Go to Slide 1
+NOTE: Go to Slide 4
+#### SLIDE 4

 **Instructional Lead-in:**
 "The learning objectives for this block are to recognize AI-generated content effectively using specific detection techniques for images, text, and audio."

-NOTE: Go to Slide 2
+NOTE: Go to Slide 4
+#### SLIDE 4

 **Scope Statement:** During this 2-hour block of instruction, the students will learn to detect and analyze AI-generated content using structured analytic techniques.
 They will participate in practical exercises to apply these techniques and gain confidence in their ability to validate information sources.